nhardt/footnote/README.md

 ### The Trust Model

-- **`footnote trust alice.json`** - Establishes the communication channel.
-  You're importing Alice's contact information (her identity and devices) and creating space for her shared work.
+With Footnote you will set up a "share" relationship with someone you know and trust.
+There is a one time setup of the communication channel where you import Alice's contact information (her identity and devices) and are creating space for documents she has shared with you.

-- **`footnote share alice`** - Sends your shared documents to Alice.
-Only documents marked with `share_with: [alice]` will be transmitted.
+After the initial setup, when your devices connect, Footnote checks to see which documents need updating and facilitates the transfer.

 This separation means: